 • With Video Polishing by Nicolette Swift, and Technical Advisor Ben Gimpert

-• Special thanks to Adrienne Edwards, Engell Speyer Family Senior Curator and Associate Director of Curatorial Affairs at the Whitney Museum of American Art, for her extraordinary vision; and to Dominique Singer, Archivist at Alvin Ailey American Dance Theatre, for her indefatigable support.
+• Special thanks to Adrienne Edwards, Engell Speyer Family Senior Curator and Associate Director of Curatorial Affairs at the Whitney Museum of American Art, for her extraordinary vision; and to Dominique Singer, Archivist at Alvin Ailey Dance Foundation, for her indefatigable support.

 The Radical Accounting series is supported by a commission from the Whitney Museum of American Art, under the direction of Adrienne Edwards.